100 Photos That Kids Born After 2000 Will Never Understand

 Weeping When a Tape Got Stuck in Your VCR (1980s)

 In the 1980s, you had two choices when you wanted to watch a movie at home: head to your local video store or tap into your private stash of tapes.
 Of course, no matter the provenance of your VHSes, playing or rewinding one always put you at risk for this mangled mess—and the heartbreaking realization you’d have to shell out another month’s worth of allowance for a new one.
-And for another skip down memory lane, check out these 25 Reasons We’re All Obsessed with the 1980s in 2018.

 Being Devastated by the Challenger Explosion (1980s)